 Advertising costs are recognized as an operating expense when incurred.
+Advertising expense for the year ended December 31, 2019 was approximately \$3,000.
 There was no advertising expense for the year ended December 31, 2018.
-Advertising expense for the year ended December 31, 2017 was approximately \$1,000.

 Federal income tax:

 The Internal Revenue Service has determined the Organization to be exempt from federal income tax under Internal Revenue Code Section 501(c)(3); accordingly, no provision has been made for federal income tax in the accompanying financial statements.